oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

    ```

 #### Use a `kubectl port-forward` connection
+A Kubernetes port forward command is convenient for development use cases and is not recommended for production use cases.
+It creates a local process external to a Kubernetes cluster that accepts external traffic on a dedicated local port and forwards this traffic to a specific pod and port in the Kubernetes cluster.
+If you have multiple domains, then each domain will require its own dedicated port forward command and a separate local port.

 1. Forward a local port (that is external to
    Kubernetes) to the administration port of the